 Under the Manual, there should be a continuing review of the Corporation's internal control system in order to maintain its adequacy and effectiveness.
 The Audit Committee shall assist the Board in the performance of its oversight responsibility over the internal control system of the Corporation.
-It shall monitor and evaluate the adequacy and effectiveness of the Corporation's internal controls, including financial reporting control and information technology security and certify in behalf of the Board of Directors as to the adequacy of the Corporation's internal controls.
+It shall monitor and evaluate, through the internal audit activities, the adequacy and effectiveness of the Corporation's internal controls, including financial reporting control and information technology security and certify in behalf of the Board of Directors as to the adequacy of the Corporation's internal controls.